Hinherb, Fueang, Vangvieng, Mat districts, Vientiane Province, LAOS

-- Develop School Assessment and teacher commitment to join the project.
+- Developing School Assessments and ensure teacher commitment to the project.

-- Train teachers in delivering core subjects, followed and supported by the provision of a structured tablet and face to face training.
+- Training teachers in delivering core subjects, followed and supported by a tablet-enabled structured e-training course and face-to-face training.

-- Mobilize and train young writers, publishers to support the development of relevant education contents for the target children.
+- Mobilizing and training young writer and publishers to support the development of relevant education contents for the target children.

-- 2,110 children aged 3-11 years have improved reading according to accepted government standards as a result of regular access to Lao LEARN.
+- 2,110 children between 3 and 11 years old have improved their reading skills to accepted government standards as a result of regular access to Lao LEARN.

-- 72 Pre-school and primary teachers and librarians become better prepared to teach core subjects following provision of tablet-enabled structured e-training course.
+- 72 pre-school and primary school teachers and librarians become better prepared to teach core subjects after receiving a tablet-enabled structured e-training course.

-- A community of new and existing writers, publishers and developers is established and create diverse digital educational content.
+- A community of new and existing writers, publishers and developers is established and creates diverse digital educational content.

 - Ministry of Education and Sports (MOES)